My Hemorrhoid Clinic

 Success Rates

-Current evidence suggests that HEMBO provides lasting relief:
+Current evidence suggests that HEMBO™ provides lasting relief:

-Many patients report high levels of satisfaction with HEMBO due to its minimally invasive nature and effectiveness in symptom relief
+Many patients report high levels of satisfaction with HEMBO™ due to its minimally invasive nature and effectiveness in symptom relief.

-The long-term effectiveness of HEMBO may vary depending on several factorst:
+The long-term effectiveness of HEMBO™ may vary depending on several factors:

-HEMBO offers some advantages over traditional treatments in terms of long-term relief:
+HEMBO™ offers several advantages over traditional treatments in terms of long-term relief:

-Based on the available information, HEMBO (HAE) appears to have minimal long-term side effects.
-Here are the key points regarding the long-term effects and safety of this procedure:
+Based on available information, HEMBO™ (HAE) appears to have minimal long-term side effects.
+Below are the key points regarding the long-term safety and effects of this procedure:

 1. Grade 2 and 3 hemorrhoids: